How to plot a solution

 The simplest way to plot the solution is to use the plot

-function with only the solution as argument.
+function with the solution as the only argument.

 using Plots